-Accounts receivable and contract assets are presented at net realizable value with an allowance for doubtful accounts.
+Accounts receivable and contract assets are presented at net realizable value which approximates fair value with an allowance for credit losses.
 Accounts receivable at the Statements of Financial Position date are stated at the amounts expected to be collected.
-The Society evaluates its accounts receivable and contract assets and establishes its allowance for doubtful accounts, if necessary, based on its history of past write-offs and collections by payor and considering current economic and credit conditions.
-Accounts are written off and charged against the allowance when management believes that the collectability of the specific account is unlikely.
+The Society evaluates its accounts receivable and contract assets and establishes its allowance for credit losses, if necessary, based on its history of past write-offs and collections by payor and considering current economic and credit conditions when recording the receivables and contract assets.
+Accounts are written off and charged against the allowance for credit loss when management believes that the collectability of the specific account is unlikely.